Omer-alt/Multimodalities_African_AI/README.md

 4. **Catalyzing AI Development:**
    - Enhancing the availability of AI tools and contributing to the growth of datasets for African languages.

-## Potential Risks

-Several risks are associated with our project:

-1. **Data Access Restrictions:**
-   - Some websites may restrict data usage even if it is publicly accessible.

-2. **Data Quality:**
-   - Potential mistakes in labeling and data collection will be mitigated with evaluation methods.

-3. **Fairness and Coverage:**
-   - Ensuring comprehensive coverage of African languages while prioritizing widely spoken ones and involving native speakers.

-4. **Technical and Legal Challenges:**
-   - Addressing legal restrictions and technical hurdles in data collection, web scraping, and maintenance.

-5. **Sustainability:**
-   - Planning for long-term maintenance and updates through partnerships or funding.

 ## Contributing

 We welcome contributions from the community.
 If you are interested in contributing to this project, please contact us through the email addresses listed below.